gavinlyonsrepo/cylon/README.md

 for various security tools as well as a password generator.
 The network section provides various tools to check network and configuration.
 Other misc functions include an option to edit config file, information menus for system and cylon.
 Weather forecast and terminal launcher.
-NANO is used as default text editor for editing config files.

 **1: System update section**
 * pacman options
 	* Check for updates (no download)
-	* pacman -Syu Upgrade packages
+	* Upgrade packages
-	* pacman -Si Display extensive information
+	* Display extensive information for package in database
-	* pacman -S Install Package
+	* Install Package
-	* pacman -Ss Search for packages in the database
+	* Search for packages in the database
-	* pacman -Rs Remove Package
+	* Remove Package
-	* pacman -Qs Search for already installed packages
+	* Search for already installed packages
-	* pacman -Qi  Display extensive information for
+	* Display extensive information for installed package
-	* pacman -Ql  List all files owned by a given package
+	* List all files owned by a given package
-	* pacman -Qkk Verify packages(option for one or all)
+	* Verify packages(option for one or all)
-	* paccache -r Prune older packages from cache
+	* Prune older packages from cache with paccache
+	* Prune all uninstalled packages from cache with paccache
 	* Write installed package lists to files (REF1)
 	* Remove all packages not required as dependencies
 	* Back-up the local pacman database
 	* Arch news rss reader
 	* arch-audit gather CVE data
-	* pactree List a dependency tree of a package
+	* List a dependency tree of a package with pactree
-	* pactree -r Show packages that depend on a package
+	* Show packages that depend on a package with pactree
 	* Edit pacman config file
+	* View pacman log
+	* optimise pacman
+	*

 * AUR cower options
 	* Check for updates ( NO downloads)